Split system air conditioner Finder: Your guide to cooling your home

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Best Rated Split System Air Conditioner Brand: Fujitsu
+Best Rated Split System Air Conditioners Brand: Mitsubishi Heavy Industries

 A split system air conditioner consists of two parts: an indoor unit and an outdoor unit connected by ducts holding refrigerant gas.
 The system works together to cool large rooms or multiple rooms.

 Split systems need to be installed by a professions technician so make sure to factor installation costs into your budget.